Top blog articles

 4. Spartan Juniper

 Spartan Junipers do best in dry soil and require a lot of sunlight.
 This tree is a great option for mid-sized front yards.
+Its bright red berries in early summer attractbirds, adding beauty and wildlife to your yard.

 Height: 15 feet